damonyoungcc/english-interview/README.md

 In general, I'm optimistic and positive about AI. it's really a great tool to help developers improve efficiency. recently, I use AI to build a side project website to help me learn Japanese. it's just cost me 2 hours from idea to lunch the website.
-I think developers still need to know the knowledge and have a skill to check the AI's output to manage the risk.
+But I think developers still need to know the knowledge and to check the AI's output and to manage the risk.
 I think AI is a tool to help us, not replace us for now.
 But what will happen after real AGI arrives, honestly I don't know